10+ Indoor Activities in the Hudson Valley

 – Magazzino Italian Art, Cold Spring

 Magazzino Italian Art is a free museum dedicated to exhibiting postwar and contemporary Italian Art.
 Located in Cold Spring, it’s easy to make a day of it and enjoy all this fabulous little town has to offer.

 #4: Shopping and Visiting a Mall for Fun

-Some malls have a nice selection of food vendors as well and can peek the curiosity of food lovers everywhere.
-Mall food is not limited to the food court anymore with more and more restaurants finding homes in malls and shopping centers.
+Some malls have a nice selection of food vendors, as well, and can peek the curiosity of food lovers everywhere.
+Mall food is not limited to the food court anymore, with more and more restaurants finding homes in malls and shopping centers.

 – Palisades Center Mall, West Nyack

 Conveniently located off the New York State Thruway, the Palisades Center Mall is a popular place to shop, eat and to participate in top-notch entertainment and fun activities.
 The most popular activity at this mall are the rope courses.
-Some other popular activities include: ice skating, carousel, escape rooms and so much more.
+Some other popular activities include: ice skating, escape rooms and so much more.

 – Ridge Hill, Yonkers